 In children, severe vitamin D deficiency can cause soft skull bones and legs.
 They may also experience muscle and bone pain.
 In adolescent girls, these symptoms may result in a narrowing of the birth canal.
 Adults can experience a weakening of the spine and pelvis.
 X-rays may show abnormalities in bone growth and development.
 Some people may even suffer from respiratory problems or a soft rib cage.

 Although a lack of vitamin D is associated with a variety of diseases, there is evidence to suggest that the vitamin is also beneficial in the prevention of some of these illnesses.
 In a meta-analysis of 73 prospective cohort studies, participants in the lowest and highest tertiles of serum 25-hydroxyvitamin D concentrations were found to have greater risks of cardiovascular disease, all-cause mortality, and cancer, respectively.
 Despite these findings, the study also included data from three large Danish cohorts involving 95,766 adults.

 Despite this evidence, more research is needed to fully assess the role of vitamin D in preventing chronic diseases.
-For example, vitamin D deficiency can impair the body’s ability to respond to infections.
-Furthermore, inadequate vitamin D levels are known to increase the risk of developing osteoporosis, diabetes, and chronic kidney disease.
-However, despite these studies, many people still don’t get enough vitamin D to prevent these conditions.
+For example, D deficiency can impair the body’s ability to respond to infections.
+Furthermore, inadequate vita.
+D levels are known to increase the risk of developing osteoporosis, diabetes, and chronic kidney disease.
+However, despite these studies, many people still don’t get enough vita D to prevent these conditions.

 Boosts immune system